 The f_oneway function of scipy.stats can be used to perform one-way ANOVA test for one or more arrays.
 The method takes the arrays as inputs as shown in the following code and returns the value of f-statistics and p-value.
 Note that same arrays (heights in US, UK and India) have been used as shown in the spreadsheet above.

 The output of executing above script will be the f-statistics value = 1.651599875737807 and pvalue=0.21569312475906252.
 This is same as that obtained in excel spreadsheet as shown above.
 You can see that we don’t have enough evidence to reject the null hypothesis that there is no difference between the heights of samples taken from different countries.
+The following plot demonstrates the critical region and f-statistics and why we can not reject the null hypothesis.

 We can also use anova_oneway function of statsmodel.stats.oneway package.
 The following Python code represents the usage of anova_oneway function.